Liberation Day (Falkland Islands): Observance

-It is celebrated every year on 14 June (observed on 15 June when 14th is a Sunday) and is a public holiday.
-Commemorations include a thanksgiving service at Christ Church Cathedral, followed by wreath laying at the Liberation Memorial and a military parade in Stanley.
+Liberation Day commemorates the liberation of the Falkland Islanders from the Argentinian occupation by the British Armed Forces at the end of the war.
+Liberation Day is celebrated annually on 14 June (observed on 15 June when 14th is a Sunday) and is a public holiday in Falkland Islands.
+Commemorations on the day include a thanksgiving service at Christ Church Cathedral, followed by wreath laying at the Liberation Memorial and a military parade in Stanley.
+The Liberation memorial commemorates the lives lost in the Falklands war and consists of an obelisk surmounted by a bronze statue of Britannia holding a trident, with the coat of arms of the Falkland Islands surrounded by a wreath in the front of it.